 When surgery is the best option, it is tailored to the cause of the radiculopathy.

 Our experienced neurosurgeons can discuss the surgical and nonsurgical options, and which might be best in a particular case.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts in treating radiculopathy.
 Each doctor can also offer you a second opinion.